gilramir/objregexp/README.md

 # Examples

-Here are some sample regexes, assuming that "vowel" and "consonant" are object classes;
+Here are some sample regexes, assuming that "vowel", "consonant", "lower" and "upper" are object classes.

 ---
     # Match any object